-Dalai Lama says will visit Trump
+Dalai Lama says will visit Trump in move bound to anger China

 Beijing frequently expresses its anger with countries that host the Dalai Lama, who fled to India in 1959 following a failed uprising against the Chinese.

-Rights groups and exiles accuse China of trampling on the religious and cultural rights of the Tibetan people, charges strongly denied by Beijing, which says its rule has brought prosperity to a once backward region.
+Rights groups and exiles accuse China of trampling on the religious and cultural rights of the Tibetan people, charges strongly denied by Beijing, which says its rule has ended serfdom and brought prosperity to a once backward region.

-(Reporting by Terrence Edwards; Writing by Ben Blanchard)
+Reporting by Terrence Edwards; Writing and additional reporting by Ben Blanchard in Beijing; Editing by Nick Macfie